-Action Procedure Notes 1.
-Start intmatAnalyseGui [AOeng@wfsdx ~]\$ intmatAnalyseGui 2.
-Select acquisition Select M2C and tracking number to analyse Last tracking number is pre-selected 3.
-Select parameters "skip frame" and "avg frames" are always "2".
-Check "remove tip- tilt" and uncheck "only check saturation" 4.
-Start analysis Click on the Analyse button 5.
-Answer questions on terminal Often the terminal pauses and asks to press Enter to continue, in order to look at a plot or graph Sometimes the terminal is hidden behind big plots.
-Close or move them away.
+Action Procedure Notes

+1. Start intmatAnalyseGui [AOeng@wfsdx ~]\$

+intmatAnalyseGui

+2. Select acquisition Select M2C and tracking number to Last tracking number

+analyse is pre-selected

+3. Select parameters "skip frame" and "avg frames" are

+always "2".
+Check "remove tip-

+tilt" and uncheck "only check

+saturation"

+4. Start analysis Click on the Analyse button

+5. Answer questions on Often the terminal pauses and asks Sometimes the

+terminal to press Enter to continue, in order terminal is hidden

+to look at a plot or graph behind big plots.

+Close or move them

+away.